martapien/degelen_clustering/README.md

+Please note that currently the app works only locally.
+We are working towards deployment on the Streamlit Community Cloud.

 With this app you can explore the results presented in "Ringing mountain ranges: Teleseismic signature of the interaction of high-frequency wavefields with near-source topography at the Degelen nuclear test site" by Pienkowska et al ([preprint](https://eartharxiv.org/repository/view/7180/)).
 The Degelen time series data come from [AWE Blacknest](https://bdsweb.blacknest.gov.uk/digitised), in particular we cluster some of the [Kazakhstan historic digitised data](https://bdsweb.blacknest.gov.uk/digitised/kazakh.tar.gz)

-Currently the app works only locally.
-We are working towards deployment on the Streamlit Community Cloud.

 To run the app locally, pull this repository and create an environment with `mamba` or `conda` using the provided `environment.yml` file.